GeorgioIO/Sql_northwind_data_analysis_project/README.md

 |           6 | UK      | Michael Suyama   |      73,913 |
 |           5 | UK      | Steven Buchanan  |      68,792 |

-Here's the breakown of the employees with the highest total sales:
+Here's the breakown of employees with the highest total sales:

 - **Specific countries** : in the top ten employees , as we can see they are either from **UK** or **USA**.
 - **Wide Sales Range** : Top 10 employees total sales span from $68,000 to $232,000 , indicating significant difference in products revenue.